iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 The system includes a TensorFlow inference processor for machine learning, along with a customizable dashboard, making it a complete standalone solution.
-For compatibility with external systems, the platform also includes an OPC-UA server and MQTT publishing client, enabling real-time data export to third-party applications.
+For compatibility with third-party applications, the platform also includes an OPC-UA server and MQTT publishing client, enabling real-time visualization on modern SCADA platforms (Kepware, Ignition, Siemens SIMATIC, etc.).

 #### Data Processing: From Raw Data to Actionable Insights